-THE NAME OF THE NEW UNION
+THE NAME OF THE NEW AMALGAMATED ASSOCIATION

-If the name of a new union formed as a result of amalgamation is to be added to the Certification Officer's list of trade unions, it must comply with the provisions of Article 74 (3) and (4) of the Trade Union and Labour Relations (Northern Ireland) Order 1995 (as amended).
-These provisions are set out below.
+If the name of a new association, formed from an amalgamation, is to be added to the Certification Officer's list of employers' associations it must comply with the provisions of sections 74(3) and 74(4) of the Trade Union and Labour Relations (Northern Ireland) Order 1995 (as amended).
+Those provisions are applied to employers' associations by Article 90 of that Order and are set out below.